top of page

 Online Therapy

-*Clients must be physically located in either Connecticut, Georgia, Maryland, or New York at the time of service because of state laws and licensing board regulations.
+*Clients must be located in either Connecticut, Georgia, Maryland, New Jersey, or New York at the time of service because of state laws and licensing board regulations.

-1) Be sober.
-Just like you would need sobriety to get the most from your therapy session in the office, you must abstain from alcohol or any other substance use (including tobacco and vaping) during online therapy sessions even if those sessions occur online while you're at home.
+1) Be Sober.
+You may no be under the influence of alcohol or any other substance use during online therapy sessions even if those sessions occur online / at home.

-5) Be comfortable.
+6) Be comfortable.
 Dress up in full (no Zoom suits!).
 Stretch before session.
 Go ahead and fidget (stress ball, chakra stone, silly putty, etc.).
 Adjust your room temperature so that you're not too hot or too cold.
 Keep a beverage nearby like tea, coffee, water, seltzer, etc. so that you can clear your throat if you become parched.
-Park your car if you are driving at the time of your session.
-Do not teletherapy and drive!

 what to expect: